wangyu9/steklov-code/README.md

 ```
 or install bempp-cl by yourself, by following the official instruction: https://bempp.com/installation.html

-Note the backend of bempp-cl is based on the fast multipole method (FMM), which is different from the older version of bempp we used that has the hierarchical matrix (HM) backend.
+Note the backend of bempp-cl is based on the fast multipole method (FMM), which is different from the older version of bempp we used in the paper that has the hierarchical matrix (HM) backend.

 # Old version setup instruction
 Originally, the code is written in python 2.7.
 To use this version: